Skip to main content

 To configure chargers and ChargePoint modules in larger installations, EVBox provides the ChargeStation Tool (part number 471050).
 This software is supplied with a proprietary USB-to-RS-485 adapter.
 Several people asked me whether I had a copy of this software and whether it would work with a generic USB-to-RS-485 adapter, but all I had were a few screenshots.
 Eventually, the team at Borentik IDF kindly provided me with a copy of the software, which sparked my interest in the proprietary adapter.
 What makes this adapter so special?
 Let’s see if we can find out.

 My initial thought was that the adapter would be an off-the-shelf USB-to-serial adapter with a modified Vendor ID and Product ID.
 For some adapters, this can be achieved as simply as adding an EEPROM with the desired values, which would make it relatively easy to replicate.
-The project would, of course, be much easier if I had an actual adapter to experiment with.
+The project would, of course, be easier if I had an actual adapter to analyze.

 The software I received is EV-Box ChargeStation Tool Zero, version 1.1.6.271 (32-bit) and version 1.1.6.272 (64-bit).
 The screenshots I already had are from EV-Box ChargeStation Tool version 1.1.1.360.

-The most noticeable differences are that the later version includes "Zero" in the name.
-In addition, this version uses blue interface elements, whereas the older version uses green.
-It is unclear whether the later version is a "lite" variant or whether these changes simply reflect normal evolution over time.
+The most noticeable differences are that the later version includes "Zero" in the name, and uses blue interface elements, whereas the older version uses green.
+Since the older version has a lot more options, I assume the later version is a "lite" variant.

 Running under Wine